 With better visibility, teams can make informed decisions, optimize resources, and accelerate delivery.

 The key is to track those that have a direct impact on software performance and user experience.
+Avoid focusing on vanity metrics, as these superficial measures can be misleading and do not accurately reflect true software quality or success.

-Here are the numbers you need to keep a close watch on:
+Here are the numbers you need to keep a close watch on: Focusing on these critical metrics allows teams to track progress and ensure continuous improvement in software quality.

 Poor code quality leads to increased technical debt, making future updates and debugging more difficult.
 It directly affects software performance and scalability.